 If we don’t do something about it now, that number will grow.
-Currently, it’s estimated that about 80% of Arizona’s forests are overgrown and unhealthy.
+Currently, it’s estimated that about 74% of Arizona’s forests are overgrown and unhealthy according to the Four Forest Restoration Initiative (4FRI).
 Due to fire-igniting brush and the overcrowding of small trees, millions of Arizona forest acres are at risk of burning.

 Not only is it devastating to see the beautiful forests in flames, but wildfires also pose a threat to the Valley’s water supply.